UFreedom/FloatingText/README.md

 ```

-## Usage:

-1. Use FloatingText.FloatingTextBuilder to create a FloatingText：
+2. Use FloatingText.FloatingTextBuilder to create a FloatingText：

 ```